chiraagbalu/dealergammaexposure/README.md

+# instructions
-create a config.py file with the necessary variables to run this
+## create a config.py file with the necessary variables to run this

+# description/explanation
 in this project, we will determine the total gamma exposure for a selected security - and finding some important levels currently debugging some symbols, definitely works for $SPX.X